Vauff/AdvancedAutoRetry-API/README.md

 Additionally you can tweak these options to your liking.

-- **GraphQLURI**: The URI that the Cloudflare GraphQL API sits at, you will probably only want to change this if it gets changed in the future.
+- **GraphQLURI**: The URI that the Cloudflare GraphQL API sits at, you will probably only want to change this if Cloudflare updates it in the future.
 - **FirewallEventMinutes**: How far back in minutes the API will pull firewall events for, 15 by default.
 - **Debug**: Whether to log debug messages, false by default.

-## Exposing your API to the internet
+## Making your API accessible

-Coming soon
+By default the API will not bind to a public IP, out of the box it will bind to http://localhost:5000. if you are running the API on the same server as your game server, you can just leave it this way and provide that URL to the plugin.
+However, if your game server is on a different server, then you must set the **ASPNETCORE_URLS** environment variable to something like http://*:5000 to make the API bind to a public IP and be accessible from the internet.
+Note that if you want to use a standard port like 80, the application must have root/administrator permissions.

+If you are running the API on a Linux server, I highly recommend following the steps in [this article](https://swimburger.net/blog/dotnet/how-to-run-aspnet-core-as-a-service-on-linux) (minus the Systemd integration package one) to have an ideal deploy.
+Additionally, you can also proxy the API behind another web server if you choose to do so.